Nansky/custom-fetch/README.md

 # custom-fetch
 ## _Overview_
-custom fetch is a simple web scrapping built using Go (Golang).
+custom-fetch is a simple web scrapping built using Go (Golang).
 It is based on Go's [net/html](https://pkg.go.dev/net/http) package in Go to get the response from destination urls and additional [goquery](https://github.com/PuerkitoBio/goquery) package to read and inspect the page elements.
+Also, it's using [Cobra](https://github.com/spf13/cobra) to provide a simple interface to create powerful modern CLI interfaces.

 ## _Table of Contents_
 - [Features](#features)